-Your knee incision will be covered with a waterproof bandage that should be left on for 1 week.
-Underneath this bandage is a special bandage called a Zipline that maintains tension on your incision while it heals.
-The Zipline should be left on for 2 weeks.
-You are welcome to take it off yourself 2 weeks after surgery or wait until your first follow up appointment and we will remove it for you.
+Your knee incision will be covered with a waterproof bandage that should be left on for 2 weeks.
+Underneath this bandage is a special skin glue called Dermabond that maintains tension on your incision while it heals.
+These dressings will stay on until your follow up with the surgical team at 2 weeks after surgery where they will remove it.

-Compressive Stockings:
+Compressive Stockings / Ace Wrap:

-Compression stockings are used to reduce your risk of blood clots in the first 2 weeks after surgery.
-You may discontinue wearing your compressive stockings 2 weeks after surgery.
+Compression stockings are used to reduce your swelling the first 2 weeks after surgery.
+You may discontinue wearing your compressive stocking 2 weeks after surgery but can continue to use Ace Wraps as needed for swelling management.